pratik227/quasar-admin/README.md

 # Looking for beautiful premium Quasar admin template for Vue 3?
 Please drop me an [email](mailto:pratikpatelpp802@gmail.com).
 Buy only at <b>$69</b>!

+# Looking for minimalist Quasar template?
+I have the perfect solution for you.
+Simply sponsor me $49 a month for once [Sponsor](https://github.com/sponsors/pratik227) and you will gain access to the repo.

+Check out the website at https://quasar-minimalist-design.netlify.app/.

 # Quasar Admin Template

 [![MadeWithVueJs.com shield](https://madewithvuejs.com/storage/repo-shields/2604-shield.svg)](https://madewithvuejs.com/p/quasar-admin/shield-link)